 Community Outreach

-Sea Level Rise Mural at Umana Academy
+Marine Life Collaborative Mural at Umana Academy

-The mural was installed April 18-24, 2023, and will be unveiled at Umana’s Family Day Celebration at the school (321 Border Street, East Boston) on May 18, 2023, from 4-6 pm.
-In addition to interactive experiences, food, and music, the unveiling will feature Umana students speaking in Spanish and English about sea level rise, biodiversity, and community planning.
+The mural was installed April 18-24, 2023, and was unveiled at Umana’s Family Day Celebration at the school on May 18, 2023.

 For more information on the mural and celebration, contact Lois Hetland below.